-Except for authorized holidays, vacations, or other recesses listed in the academic calendar or otherwise announced, it is the obligation of each faculty member to perform all assigned duties and commitments within the period designated by the beginning and ending dates of service in a particular contract period.
+Except for authorized holidays, vacations, or other breaks listed in the academic calendar, described in Faculty Handbook policies C220: Holidays and C260: Religious Accommodations or otherwise announced, it is the obligation of each faculty member to perform all assigned duties and commitments within the period designated by the beginning and ending dates of service in a particular contract period.

 Standard faculty appointments are for the academic or fiscal year.
 For academic appointments, faculty members will be notified of the date they are expected to be available for duty.
-(Normally, one week before the start of Monday classes at the beginning of each regular semester.)
+(Normally, one (1) week before the start of Monday classes at the beginning of each regular semester.)
 The period of duty for department chairpersons, if different from that of other faculty members, will be as determined by the college or school.